client9/gospell/README.md

 http://extensions.openoffice.org/en/project/english-dictionaries-apache-openoffice

-The downloaded file has a `.oxt` extenion but it's a compressed `tar` file.
+The downloaded file has a `.oxt` extension but it's a compressed `tar` file.
 Extract the files using:

 ```